Vidallia/Lottery/README.md

-# Pennsylvania Lotto Picker 0.1.3
+# Pennsylvania Lotto Picker 0.1.3 Alpha

 ### Ever wondered what the most profitable Scratch-Offs where to play?